research-fosdem/research-fosdem.github.io/index.md

 We welcome talks from various research and investigative contexts: research labs, libraries, newsrooms, museums, hackerspaces, maker labs, community and activist groups.
 We welcome your experience on various topics: open science, open data, commons, research on research, sustainability...
 Any subjects related to open source technologies in research contexts are welcome even if not in this list.

-You will find a summary of what happened in our devroom the last two years in this blog post: https://reticular.hypotheses.org/1825
+You will find a summary of what happened in our devroom the first two years in this blog post: https://reticular.hypotheses.org/1825

 ## Event and talks format

 #### 1. Talks
-- *Talks* will last *19 minutes max + 5-10 minutes Q&A*.
+- *Talks* will last *25 minutes max*, with 5 minutes for questions and changing speaker.
+A 20/10 split also works.
-- *Lightning talks* will last *14 minutes max* and will have shared panel 15 minutes Q&A.
+- *Lightning talks* will last *15 minutes max* or a bit less if you want room for questions.

-Talks have to be *in English* and have to be pre-recorded in January 2022.
-The video will be published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).
+Talks have to be *in English* and will be recorded and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).

 #### 2. Event format

-The online event is the broadcasting of **a series of pre-recorded video talks**.
-A chatroom is available all along the event.
-After each talk video ends (20 minutes), speakers are invited to join a live Q&A session: a video conference room in which one moderator ask the speakers questions that the audience have posted in the event chatroom (5/10 minutes).
-This discussion is broadcast live to the audience.
-The event can also propose panels of *lightning talks*.
-A panel is **a series of lightning talks**lasting 15 minutes each.
-The panel ends with a 15-minutes live Q&A session which set up a discussion between the panel's speakers fuelled by questions from the audience chatroom.
+The FOSDEM will be **physical** this year (in Bruxelles, not online).

 # HOW TO SUBMIT

 #### 1. Important dates:
-- **Proposal Deadline: <span style="color: #900;">23rd Dec</span> 2021 23:59 CET**<br>*(we extended the deadline)*
+- **Proposal Deadline: <span style="color: #900;">4th Dec</span> 2022 23:59 CET**
-- **Accepted talk announced: 31st Dec 2021 at the latest**
+- **Accepted talk announced: 15th Dec 2022 at the latest**
-- **Accepted Talk video upload Deadline: 15th Jan 2022 23:59 CET**
-- **Online conference with live Q&A: 5th Feb 2022**
+- **Conference: 4th Feb 2022** morning + afternoon
 - Submit early if you can, as we will evaluate the proposals as they come because of the very tight schedule

 #### 2. Submissions must include: